-Explaining a company buyback of shares
+Structuring a company buyback of shares

-Hence share buybacks are popular with privately owned companies, owner managed businesses and family controlled companies.
 We support both companies and shareholders considering a share buyback.

 Company share buyback conditions

 - The company uses its post-tax distributable reserves to pay for the shares.
 If the company does not have the cash available to pay for the shares the company cannot buyback the shares.

 Company share buyback vs share purchase